If people understood this one simple fact it might help change the way they think about and view a person living with Alzheimer's.

 Go ahead take a shot.
 Ask your loved one where they went to first grade?
 If it doesn't work try something else.
 What was your first job?
 Did you and aunt Peggy work together?
 After you ask, give them a chance to tell you a story.

 Once you learn that people living with dementia do in fact have long term memories you will be on the path to Joy.
 Guide them to do things.
 What did they like to do?
 Where did they like to go?

-You can go to the dog run if they liked dogs.
+You can go to the dog run if they like dogs.
 Or, you can go get a hot dog if they like hot dogs.
-Hot dogs might remind them of family outings or the fourth of July.
+A hot dog or hamburger might remind them of family outings or the fourth of July.

 Don't be afraid or lazy.
 Go get into the WayBac machine.
 Try it out for a bit.